 Would Mary be better off financially if she takes the job offer?
 She has

 lived in her home for 20 years and has a small mortgage.
 She gets a weekly

 maintenance payment of €80 for her mortgage costs which does not affect her

 One-Parent Family Payment.
-Her 18-year-old daughter is a student has a
+Her 18-year-old daughter is a student and has a

 part-time job in a local shop.

-Mary’s net income from employment is assessed for FIS, however her daughter’s income is not assessed because she is under 22 years of age and in full-time education.
+Mary’s net income from employment is assessed for WFP, however her daughter’s income is not assessed because she is under 22 years of age and in full-time education.

 If Mary gets €300 from employment, her One-Parent Family Payment will be reduced. (€165 of income from employment is disregarded and 50% of the remaining €135 - which is €67.50 - is assessed as means).
 A person with means of €67.50 gets an OFP payment of €148.
 She gets €40 for each child under 12 and €48 for her child 12 and over.
 So her total payment will be €276 (€148 + €80 + €48 = €276).